Alimony is court-ordered payment of monetary support from one spouse to the other for a period of time after divorce.

 Alimony also ends when the spouse who is paying alimony reaches full social security retirement age, unless the court has explicitly ordered otherwise.
 Full social security retirement age depends on one’s year of birth:

-Year of Birth Full Social Security Retirement Age
+Full Social Security Retirement Age

 General term alimony can be suspended, reduced, or terminated upon the cohabitation of the recipient spouse, if the recipient spouse has maintained a common household with another person for a continuous period of at least 3 months.